hazumin/framepack-studio-modal-deploy/README.md

    ```bash
    modal deploy framepack-studio.py
    ```
+   - First time running will take 10-20 minutes, consecutive runs will take seconds due to Modal persistent volumes.

 2. **Access Web UI**
    - After deployment, Modal will provide a URL
    - Access via browser at `https://<your-app-name>-modal-app.modal.run`
+   - Accessing the UI for the first time will trigger the downloads for the required models, it's normal to wait for a few minutes to download the models.
+   - Additionally, check the app logs for current job status. `https://modal.com/apps/<your-username>/main/<app-id>`

 ## Configuration